sagemathinc/sbir2015/description.md

 intensive for the students to solve.
-For example, imagine a problem in a scientific computing course that requires interactively running parallel code on a 32-core computer!
-The student would click a button to start working interactively on the problem, and a dedicated (to that student)
+For example, imagine a problem in a scientific computing course that requires interactively running parallel code on a 32-core computer:  the student would click a button to start working interactively on the problem, and a dedicated
 Google compute engine pre-empt instance would start running at a cost to us of \$0.352/hour (see https://cloud.google.com/compute/pricing).
 The student would have a fixed maximum amount of time in which to solve that